Methods of detecting exoplanets: Early discoveries

 In 2004, a group of astronomers used the European Southern Observatory's Very Large Telescope array in Chile to produce an image of 2M1207b, a companion to the brown dwarf 2M1207.
-In the following year, the planetary status of the companion was confirmed.
-The planet is estimated to be several times more massive than Jupiter, and to have an orbital radius greater than 40 AU.
+In the following year, the planetary-mass status of the companion was confirmed.
+The companion is estimated to be several times more massive than Jupiter, and to have an orbital radius greater than 40 AU.

-In September 2008, an object was imaged at a separation of 330 AU from the star 1RXS J160929.1−210524, but it was not until 2010, that it was confirmed to be a companion planet to the star and not just a chance alignment.